If not now, when?

 Although they make up only three percent of the land area, they store more CO2 than all forests together.
 The current global drainage of the moors produces a CO2 output that makes up about 5 percent of the CO2 emissions caused by humans year for year.

-- We are changing the climate, with uncertain consequences for both us humans and nature.
+- We are changing the climate, with serious consequences for both us humans and nature.

 © Photobank gallery | Shutterstock, Inc. [US] 2019 © Ranglen | Shutterstock, Inc. [US] 2018 © Scharfsinn | Shutterstock, Inc. [US] 2019